Dept of Earth & Environmental Sciences

 Sherry Schiff's research focus on the cycling of key elements within lakes, streams, rivers, forests, and agricultural watersheds.
 Understanding these cycles is critical to properly addressing environmental concerns.

-John Spoelstra explores the impact of land use on water quality, water quality issues in urbanized watersheds and nutrient cycling and fate in forested catchments and wetlands.
+John Spoelstra explores the impact of human activities and climate change on water quality in a variety of landscapes including urbanized watersheds, forested catchments and wetlands.

 A world expert on quantitative and integrated hydrosystem modelling, Ed Sudicky is a Fellow of both the Royal Society of Canada and the Canadian Academy of Engineering.